-CobaltTM MV copolymer powder is double packaged.
-The inner gas-permeable packet and its contents as well as the inside of the foil laminate protective overwrap, are sterilized with ethylene oxide.
-The packet containing the sterile filtered liquid monomer is packaged in a protective gas-permeable overwrap pouch.
-The outside of the liquid packet and inside of overwrap pouch are sterilized by exposure to vaporous hydrogen peroxide.
+CobaltTM HV copolymer powder is double packaged.
+The inner gas permeable packet is sterilized with ethylene oxide and is enclosed in a foil-lined, protective overwrap.
+(At least one extra unit of CobaltTM HV Bone Cement should be available before starting a surgical procedure.)
+The packet containing the sterile filtered liquid monomer is packaged in a protective Tyvek® pouch.
+The outside of the liquid packet and inside of Tyvek® pouch are sterilized with vaporous hydrogen peroxide.